AlexSerbinov/cex-trading-bot/doc/Readme.md

 **Balance Requirement**: Before running bots, ensure sufficient funds:
 1. Visit the admin URL for your environment (e.g., `https://newexchanger.com/admin/payment/wallet/fill_request/list` for Development).
-2. Verify or top up the bot’s balance via the admin interface.
+2. Verify or top up the bot's balance via the admin interface.
 3. Insufficient balance will prevent bots from placing orders at the configured amounts, leading to incorrect behavior.

 ### Running Locally (For Development Purposes)